HwWobbe/Wip-Main/README.md

 ## TtT: 2024-08:
 - Focus on:
   - ( Am I )"OnTheList" via GIS
-    - divergence of Eon & Eca boundaries makes the edge cases very interesting.
+    - divergence of Eon & Eca boundaries make the edge cases very interesting
     - this is likely a portend of a Spring event
       - that will need dramatic changes in WayD
         - Discuss the possible implications Wed.